abaer123/Racing-Repository/Courses/Workshops/Security/3_Parsing_The_Results.md

 # Step 3: Preventive Security Policies

 1. We next want to change **Tool** to _Secret Detection_.
-Notice that we havent leaked any secure tokens and want to keep it that way in the future as it happens far too often.
+Notice that the result list is empty!
+This means we haven't leaked any secure tokens so far.
+We surely want to keep it that way - it happens far too often.

 2. To prevent this from ever happening in the future we can set up a new policy to run on all future merge requests.
 For our use case leaked tokens are easy mistakes that can lead to massive problems so we will create a quick policy to stop that.
 Use the left hand navigation menu to click through **Secure \> Policies** and then click **New policy**.
 On the resulting page click **Select policy** under **_Scan result policy_**.